hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

     client_allowed_ips: "10.20.1.0/24, 10.20.21.0/24, 10.20.2.0/24, 10.20.22.0/24"
 ```

-Both files set the configuration of wireguard in Site 1 and Site 2 as described
+Both files set the configuration of WireGuard in Site 1 and Site 2 as described
 in the VPN Configuration section above.

 The server's network interface, listen port, IP address in the VPN, private key